avilleret/Gem-wiki/plugins/videoVLC.md

-videoVLC - video grabber using VLC
+videoVLC
 ===

+video grabber using VLC

+# Description

 This plugin allows to open any media that VLC can read as if it was a live video feed.